zushicat/covid-19-data-crawler/README.md

 ### International
 A data community driven project with COVID-19 Coronavirus data scraped from government and curated data sources:
 https://coronadatascraper.com
-with several formats of timesseries (csv and JSON).
+with several formats of timeseries (csv and JSON).

 ***Johns Hopkins CSSE (JHU)***: